Harrysibbenga/Monkees_Project/README.md

 # Monkees Project.

+## Home page.
-## First page gives an overview of the latest news and informs the user that the band is avilable for bookings.
+### Gives an overview of the latest news and it informs the user that the band is avilable for bookings.
+The user has the option to join the mailing list for upto date news.
+Video avilable on the desktop and ipad versions.

+## Music page.
+### Shows some of the monkees albums and a breif description of them including a music section where the user can play a few of their selected songs.

+## Booking page.
+### Simple form where the user can place a booking for the band.

+## About us.
+### Breif history of the band and images of the band members included.